Red pill and blue pill: Literary and philosophical allusions

 The Matrix, and its sequels, contain numerous references to Lewis Carroll's 1865 novel Alice's Adventures in Wonderland and its 1872 sequel Through the Looking-Glass.
 The Alice in Wonderland metaphor is made explicit in Morpheus's speech to Neo, with the phrases "white rabbit" and "down the rabbit hole", as well as the description of Neo's path of discovery as "Wonderland".
 The concept of the red and blue pills has also been speculated to be a reference to the scene in Alice in Wonderland where Alice finds a cake labelled "Eat Me" and a potion labelled "Drink Me": eating the cake makes Alice grow to an enormous size, while drinking the potion makes her tiny.

-The Wachowskis asked star Keanu Reeves to read three books before filming: Simulacra and Simulation (1981) by Jean Baudrillard, Out of Control (1992) by Kevin Kelly, and Introducing Evolution (1999) by Dylan Evans.

 Red pill as transgender allegory

-Fan theories have suggested that the red pill may represent an allegory for transgender people or a story of Lana and Lilly Wachowski's history as coming out as transgender.
-During the 1990s, a common transgender hormone therapy for trans women involved Premarin, a maroon tablet, while a common antidepressant prescribed to closeted trans women at the time, Prozac, was blue.
-Lilly Wachowski stated in August 2020 that the filmmakers had intentionally included transgender themes in the film.
+Fans have put forward theories suggesting that the red pill represents an allegory for transgender people or a story of Lana and Lilly Wachowski's history as coming out as transgender.
+During the 1990s, a common transgender hormone therapy for trans women involved Premarin, a maroon-colored tablet, while a common antidepressant prescribed to closeted trans women at the time, Prozac, was blue.
+Lilly Wachowski confirmed in August 2020 that the filmmakers had indeed meant for the movie to have a "trans narrative".
+Answering the question: "What do you think of fans discussing the matrix's trans allegory?", she says: “I’m glad that it has gotten out that that was the original intention”.